 ⮚ Chat is visually inaccessible.
 Provide a written transcript or do not use this feature as your low vision attendees may miss important content, and the Group will miss out on valuable participation.

 ⮚ Offer assistance but do not insist on helping.

 ⮚ If you are offering a seat, ask the individual for permission to place their hand on the back or arm of the chair so that the person can locate the seat.

-❖ Communication with Members who are Hard of Hearing
+❖ Communicating with Members who are Deaf or Hard-of-Hearing

-⮚ Ask the person if they are able to hear you and ask about the best way to communicate.
+⮚ Directly ask the deaf or hard-of-hearing person directly about the best way to communicate.

-⮚ Look directly at the individual, face the light, speak clearly, in a normal tone of voice, and keep your hands away from your face.
+⮚ Look directly at the individual while speaking, avoid standing in front of a light source, speak clearly, in a normal tone of voice, and keep hands away from your face.

-⮚ If there is an interpreter present, speak directly to the member and not the interpreter.
+⮚ If there is an interpreter present, speak directly to the person speaking or using sign language and not directly at the interpreter.

 ❖ Communicating with Members with Mobility Disabilities